WarpConduit Computing

 While working on a magento e-commerce website i found that customers were receiving the “unsecure items” warning during the checkout process.
 I used various tools to find the offending item, but was unsuccesful, nothing would tell me what this “unsecure item” was.
 One thing that i had ignored but suspected was a reference in Firefox’s “View Page Info” window under the media tab.
 The address column identified it as “data:image/gif,AAAA” and the size was “unknown” and the type was “image.”
 I investigated this item further and found a reference to it inside the lightbox CSS file used as a background-image to create some workaround for an IE issue with the lightbox.
 I replaced the base64 background-image reference with a spacer GIF file url, updated the magento cache and voilà, no more unsecure item warnings in IE!

-Filed Under: Web Design & Development Tagged With: base64, inline images, magento
+Filed Under: Web Development Tagged With: base64, inline images, magento

 Connect